yu210148/keyspeaker/README.md

 # keyspeaker
-A Qt5 frontend for espeak-ng
+A Python 3, Qt5 frontend for espeak-ng

 Once the dependencies are installed it can be run by simply typing: